Dr. Ben Baggett DNP, RN, FNP-C

 After graduating, Dr. Baggett has spent the past 2 years in the primary care setting treating patients of all ages.
 He is passionate about preventive medicine and enjoys working with patients to help them feel their best and achieve their health goals.

-He enjoys time playing soccer and practice yoga with his wife.
+He enjoys time playing soccer and practicing with his wife.
 They are excited to welcome there new baby girl in April.

 WHAT IS A NURSE PRACTITIONER?